Jaebjoo/studio/InputBindings.md

 ![Image](images\Read data with input bindings\Screen Shot 2021-02-15 at 10.54.50 PM.png "Image")

+**If the document id in the url is in the HTTP request and it is held in the DB, it will display the URL**

 ![Image](images\Read data with input bindings\Screen Shot 2021-02-15 at 10.55.41 PM.png "Image")

+**we will pass the id of "docs"**

 ![Image](images\Read data with input bindings\Screen Shot 2021-02-15 at 10.56.25 PM.png "Image")